 High Self-Esteem: Building Positive Self-Regard in Children

 As an adult, you probably have a sense of the importance of self-esteem.
 Self-esteem allows you to feel good about yourself, take risks in your career, make friends, and have a positive attitude when faced with challenges.
-Self-esteem is important for children too: it helps them navigate the world with confidence, try new things, and persevere through difficulties.
-Self-esteem is something that develops early in childhood and parents have a role to play when it comes to their children cultivating high self-esteem.
+Self-esteem is important for children too: it helps them navigate the world with confidence, try new things, and persevere through challenges.

 What Is High Self-Esteem?

-Self-esteem refers to the inherent value a person feels about themselves and has to do with an internal sense of self-worth and confidence.
-High self-esteem means that you have an overall positive view of yourself, and you feel able to put yourself out there, take risks, try new things, make friends, and persist when faced with adversity.
+Self-esteem refers to the inherent value a person feels about themselves.
+It has to do with an internal sense of self-worth and confidence.
+High self-esteem means that you have an overall positive view of yourself.
+You can put yourself out there, take risks, try new things, make friends, and persist when faced with adversity.

-It’s normal for children to have times where their self-esteem is high and times when it’s lower.
+It’s normal for children to have times when their self-esteem is high and when it’s lower.
 As children develop, it’s natural to have moments where they doubt their abilities, feel shy and guarded toward others, and fearful of new situations.
-In fact, childhood is a time where children are faced with situations that help them develop and hone their self-confidence and self-esteem.
+Childhood is a time when children are faced with situations that help them develop and hone their self-confidence and self-esteem.

 Self-esteem in children can become a problem when they persistently exhibit signs of low self-esteem and this impacts their day-to-day life and feelings of self-worth.